-The pressure magnitude at two microphone locations as a function of frequency is shown in Figure 13.
-It can be seen that the magnitude of pressure at microphone 1 is higher than the second one as it is nearer to the source of noise.
+The pressure magnitude as a function of frequency at two microphone locations is shown in Figure 13.
+At microphone 1, the pressure magnitude is higher than at microphone 2 as it is closer to the source of the noise.

-In order to visualize the pressure wave propagation in the air domain outside the gearbox, the frequency domain pressure data can be converted back to the time domain.
+In order to visualize the pressure wave propagation in the air outside the gearbox, the frequency domain pressure data can be converted back to the time domain.
 The pressure field at a particular instance in time is shown in Figure 14.